kubevirt/user-guide/docs/compute/persistent_tpm_and_uefi_state.md

 ```

 ### Notes:
-- If no storage class is specified, the default storage class will be used
-- If the storage class has a storage profile that indicates it only supports read-write-once (RWO) then a RWO PVC will be created and the VMI will be marked as non-migratable.
 - Backend storage is currently incompatible with VM snapshot.
 It is planned to add snapshot support in the future.

 ## TPM with persistent state